-"Electromagnetism I" is a subject matter of the third year of the Bachelor's Degree in Physics, being imparted along the first term of the academic year.
+"Electromagnetism I" is a subject matter imparted along the first term of the academic year.
 This subject is a part of the more general matter "Electromagnetism" and has 6 ECTS credits (about 45 hours of theoretical and practical presential classes, 15 hours of presential supervised work and 90 hours of home work).